RahulSinghRaj/tele-shilling-bot-test/README.md

 But it is **NOT FREE** (only official release will be FREE).
 If you want beta test, DM @AllCoinLab

+# IMPORTANT
+### DO NOT MODIFY ANYTHING WHICH IS NOT MENTIONED
+You may get **PERMANENT BAN** by the Telegram system if you do something which I didn't say.

 # Features
 1. Can shill with your user **ACCOUNT**, not with **BOT**